Feel Wealthy or Be Wealthy?

 1. On December 9, 1974, the cover story of “Time” magazine, “Recession’s Greetings” was very gloomy.
 A year later, the Dow Jones Industrial Average was up 47.7%, with a new “Time” cover story: “U.S. Shopping Surge”.

 2. On March 10, 2009, there was great pessimism about the world economies as the stock market hit bottom.
-A couple of months later, the globally diversified portfolio, Long-Term Component, was over 50% higher, as there were some initial signs of optimism.
+A couple of months later, the globally diversified portfolio, Long-Term Component, was substantially higher, as there were some initial signs of optimism.

 Summary